ArnaudHambenne/ar-with-webxr/2_GETTING_SET_UP.md

 # 2. Getting set up
-#### :heavy_exclamation_mark: **Will only work in latest Chrome Dev/Canary (74/75)** :heavy_exclamation_mark:
+#### :heavy_exclamation_mark: **Will only work in Chrome 74 or higher** :heavy_exclamation_mark:

 The WebXR Device API is undergoing a lot of changes currently.
-This codelab will only work in Chrome Canary/Dev versions 74-75.
+This codelab will only work in Chrome versions 74 and up.

 ### What you'll need
 This is an overview of what you'll need, and we'll go into more detail shortly.